Low-rank variational Bayes correction to the Laplace method: Introduction

 Bayesian methods involve a prior belief about a model and learning from the data to arrive at a new belief, which is termed the posterior belief.
 Mathematically, the posterior belief can be derived from the prior belief and the empirical evidence presented by the data using Bayes' rule.
-In this way Bayesian analysis is a natural statistical machine learning method (see \cite{theodoridis2015, chen2016, polson2017, rehman2019, sambasivan2020, vehtari2020, moss2021, richardson2021} amongst many others), and especially powerful for small datasets, missing data or complex models. \\
+In this way Bayesian analysis is a natural statistical machine learning method (see \citet{theodoridis2015, chen2016, polson2017, rehman2019, sambasivan2020, vehtari2020, moss2021, richardson2021} amongst many others), and especially powerful for small datasets, missing data or complex models.
+Suppose we observe data $\pmb y$ for which we formulate a data generating model, $\mathcal F$.
+Suppose we have unknown parameters $\pmb\psi$ in $\mathcal F$ for which we can define priors.
+Then we want to find the posterior inference of $\pmb\psi$, denoted as $\pi(\pmb\psi|\pmb y)$.
+The question of how to calculate $\pi(\pmb\psi|\pmb y)$ now arises.